Sambosis/compuse/computer_use_demo/prompts/prompt.md

 While your customers are climbing kitchen walls.
 Our techs arrive before the plates get cold,
 Your service promise?
 Worth less than fool's gold!
-(Spoken testimonial style)

 Three days without hot water...
 Health inspector's writing citations...
 Hidden fees in every invoice...
 That's the EcoLab way!
-(Rapid-fire delivery)

 Sump heaters failing like your quarterly gains, Microswitches glitching, causing kitchen pains.
 Rinse temps dropping lower than your stock,
 While your techs can't tell a sprayer from a clock!
-Your chemical balance is a chemistry joke, Concentration's weaker than your service folks.
 Auto-Chlor's precision makes your systems look stone age, While your customers are burning with rage!
 Your reputation's melting like your service promise, Customer satisfaction?
 Pure chemical mess!
 Check those Yelp reviews – they tell no lies,
 While Auto-Chlor's ratings continue to rise!
-(Slow, methodical delivery)

 Invoice after invoice, hidden fees galore,
 Nickel and diming restaurants to the core.
 Auto-Chlor's transparent, what you see is real,